Ron | FD Photo Studio - Part 141

 Page Thirty E-Commerce Photoshoot in Pro Stage III

-Page Thirty E-Commerce Photoshoot in Pro Stage III -wrongron, Wrong Ron, Toma Kostygina, Studio Photography, shot at FD Photo Studio, rental stages, pro stage I, Page Thirty, Pablo Ravazanni, Los Angeles, FD photo studio, fashion, E-Commerce, blog, !StagePro3, !done
+Page Thirty E-Commerce Photoshoot in Pro Stage III -wrongron, Wrong Ron, Toma Kostygina, Studio Photography, Shot at FD Photo Studio, rental stages, pro stage I, Page Thirty, Pablo Ravazanni, Los Angeles, FD photo studio, fashion, E-Commerce, blog, !StagePro3, !done

 Los Angeles based leather apparel called Page Thirty had a recent photoshoot in our e-commerce dedicated stage Pro III capturing new collection of top quality jackets.
 Directed by photographer Pablo Ravazanni and with digital tech assistance of Toma Kostygina, this photoshoot has fulfilled its purpose – showcasing premium outfits through the premium e-commerce photos.
 A few words about Susan Cho, the founder of Page Thirty.